marvelousNinja/let-us-hear-you/README.md

 	```

 ## Understanding the Architecture
 Starting app has three primary services: `dashboard`, `change-listener` and `analyzer`.
-Here's the how feedback records are processed:
+Let us explain how they work:

 * Once user submits feedback form, `dashboard` inserts a document in Cloudant.
 Document looks like this: